spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-product-offer-prices-feature-walkthrough.md

 Merchants can define the prices for each product offer.
 If no price for the product offer is specified, a default price from the concrete product is used.

-Price types (e.g. gross price, net price) are assigned to each price, and for each price type, there can be from *one* to *n* product prices.
+Price types (for example,gross price, net price) are assigned to each price, and for each price type, there can be from *one* to *n* product prices.
 Price type entities are used to differentiate between use cases: for example, we have DEFAULT and ORIGINAL prices which are used for sale pricing.
 You can add your own price types and use them in your app.

 A new price type can be added by importing price data.
 The price type in the CSV file will be added or updated.